jessicawyz/tp/docs/DeveloperGuide.md

 #### Adding a Payment to a Student Account

 - **Command**: `addpayment`
-- **Description**: Adds a payment record to a specified student's account by their unique identifier.
+- **Description**: Adds a payment record to a specified student by their unique id.
 This command allows for specifying the payment amount either as a numerical value or as a text string for more descriptive purposes.

 ##### Prerequisites
-- User must be logged in with sufficient privileges to add payments.
-- The student account associated with the given unique identifier must exist within the system.
+- The student associated with the given unique id must exist within the system.

 ##### Usage
 - **To add a payment with a numerical amount**:
-  `addpayment -id ID -amount 100.00`
+  `addpayment -id ID -amount 100.00` <br>
-  **Expected Outcome**: A payment of $100.00 is added to the student's account identified by `ID`.
+  **Expected Outcome**: A payment of $100.00 is added to the student identified by `ID`.
 The system confirms the addition with a success message and updates the student's payment history accordingly.

 #### Marking a Student's Payment

 - **Command**: `markpayment`
-- **Description**: Marks a specified payment as complete for a student's account.
+- **Description**: Marks a specified payment as complete for a student.
 This command is used to update the status of a student's payments to reflect that they have been successfully processed or received.

 ##### Prerequisites
-- User must be logged in with sufficient privileges to mark payments as complete.
-- The student account associated with the given unique identifier must exist and have outstanding payments.
+- The student associated with the given unique id must exist.

 ##### Usage
 - **To mark a payment as complete**:
-  `markpayment -id ID -payment PAYMENT_AMOUNT` **Expected Outcome**: The payment identified by `PAYMENT_AMOUNT` for the student `ID` is marked as complete.
+  `markpayment -id ID -payment PAYMENT_AMOUNT` <br>
+  **Expected Outcome**: The payment identified by `PAYMENT_AMOUNT` for the student `ID` is marked as complete.
 The system updates the payment status and provides a confirmation message.

 #### Extensions and Error Handling
 - **Invalid ID**: If an invalid `ID` or `PAYMENT_AMOUNT` is provided, the system will return an error message indicating the issue and suggesting corrective actions.
 - **No Outstanding Payments**: If there are no outstanding payments to mark as complete, the system will notify the user accordingly.
-- **Permission Denied**: If the user attempts to execute a command without sufficient privileges, the system will deny the request and provide an appropriate warning message.

 ### Additional Notes
 - These commands are designed to interact seamlessly with the system's payment management module, ensuring accurate tracking and reporting of student payment statuses.